Reach-Robotics/reach_robotics_sdk/.docsrc/source/gettingstarted/index.rst

 .. note::

-    The minimum supported python version for this package is 3.6.
+    The minimum supported Python version for this package is 3.6.

 Getting Started With C/C++
 ---------------------------